frioux/leatherman/internal/tool/allpurpose/yaml/yaml2json.md

-ToJSON reads YAML on stdin and writes JSON on stdout.
+Reads YAML on stdin and writes JSON on stdout.